Wouter1/osm-garmin/stylefiles/README.md

+There are a number of styles in here.

-opentopomap style but modified to have green (forest) and water almost grey, from https://github.com/der-stefan/OpenTopoMap/blob/master/garmin
+* grey is opentopomap style but modified to have green (forest) and water almost grey, from https://github.com/der-stefan/OpenTopoMap/blob/master/garmin
+The grey style enables the planned route lines and turn indications to really stand out.
+This is useful when driving, as your main interest is on where to go.

+* Dark is also derived from the opentopomap style, but all colors have been made much darker.
+The original idea here was that this makes it easy to see the planned route lines to stand out.
+This works great inside a dimmer environment (eg, when it's dark).
+But it does not work so great in bright sunlight, where this style makes the screen just look black.

 After editing the typ.txt file you need to compile it with